Movement is medicine, and is the most powerful method of prevention for many diseases that can’t be cured.

 Clinicians who assist people with cognitive impairment to use Clock Yourself should keep in mind that if the client is unable to draw a clock face accurately then their mental model of a clock face is also likely to be inaccurate.

-If they can draw the clock face accurately but cannot perform Bronze level exercises correctly even at the slowest pace, or they appear distressed, the app is not appropriate for them.
+Once you get started with the exercise, if you find the person cannot perform Bronze level exercises correctly even at the slowest pace and numbers on the floor, or if they appear distressed, the app is not appropriate for them.